carpentries/instructor-training/episodes/03-expertise.md

 and then you just re-write your entire program in a pure functional style---no problem."
-This gives learners the very clear signal that the instructor thinks their problem is trivial and that they therefore must be incapable if they do not experience it that way.
+This gives learners the very clear signal that the instructor thinks their problem is trivial and that there must be something wrong with them if they do not experience it that way.

-With practice, we can change the way we speak to avoid this type of demotivating language and replace it with more positive and motivating word choices.
+With practice, we can change the way we speak to avoid dismissive language and replace it with more positive and motivating word choices.

 > ## Changing Your Language